Pituitary Cancer | Causes | Types | Symptoms | Risk Factors | Diagnosis | Treatment

 What Is the Pituitary Gland?

-The pituitary gland is a vital gland that is very small in size.
-It helps in the functioning of all endocrine glands and is known to be the master gland.
-It is a major part of the system of the endocrine glands.
-It is located on the back portion of the nostrils.
-The pituitary gland is involved in reproductive functioning, thyroid disorders, and the functioning of the adrenals.
+The pituitary gland is a vital, very small gland that helps the functioning of all endocrine glands.
+It is known as the master gland and is a major part of the system of the endocrine glands.
+The pituitary gland is located on the back portion of the nostrils and is involved in reproductive functioning, thyroid disorders, and the functioning of the adrenals.

 What Is Pituitary Cancer?

-A tumor or cancer occurring in the pituitary gland is referred to as pituitary cancer.
-It will contribute to severe alterations in the hormones.
+A tumor or cancer occurring in the pituitary gland is called pituitary cancer.
+It will contribute to severe alterations in hormones.
 Most of the tumors occurring in the pituitary gland are not cancerous.
-These non-cancerous types are referred to as adenoma.
-The adenomas do not have the tendency to spread to the other tissues.
-The diagnosis of this tumor requires specialized tools that are recommended by the doctor.
+These non-cancerous types are referred to as adenomas.
+The adenomas do not tend to spread to the other tissues.
+The diagnosis of this tumor requires specialized tools that the doctor recommends.
 The treatment is planned and executed after the results of diagnostic reports.

 What Are the Causes of Pituitary Cancer?